Perspective | Florida is full of invasive species. They’re coming for the rest of us.

 We aren’t helpless against the Brazilian peppertree, or the tegu, or any of Florida’s other invasives.
 Early detection of new outbreaks, and rapid response efforts to contain them, are critical — whether the invader swims, slithers or sprouts.
 This will take a lot of work; defending and restoring ecosystems will probably require even more effort than we put into upending them.
 We’re nowhere near good enough at this in Florida, though there have been meaningful attempts.
 For example, the state’s Republican leadership is on track to fulfill a promise to budget $2.5 billion over four years for water resources, much of it to restore the heavily disturbed Everglades.
 Reality in the Sunshine State is just outlandish enough to trump ideology, from time to time.

-The rest of the country would do well to look to Florida for a warning of what’s coming over the horizon.
+The rest of the country would do well to look to Florida for a warning of what’s over the horizon.
 While they’re at it, they may also want to learn a few lessons in adaptation from this most unstable of states: Ideas such as the “living shorelines,” raised roads, elevated or floating homes, and other mechanisms created to cope with the sea-level rise that will soon affect many other parts of the country.
 But coping doesn’t always have to be doomy and dismal.
 Sometimes it is delectable.
 Floridians have also become skilled at spearfishing for lionfish, perfecting recipes for barbecued invasive iguana and holding Burmese python hunting competitions.

 Let’s hope that other states never need to learn those particular skills.
 Because as much as many of us adore this exasperating and entrancing state, one Florida is plenty.